AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/initial-setup.md

 ## Access Admin Console {#access-admin-console}

-Follow the steps below to set up Dynamic Chat.
+Follow the steps below to set up [!DNL Dynamic Chat].

 >[!NOTE]
 >
 >**Admin permissions required.**

-1. After Dynamic Chat is enabled for your Marketo Instance, the designated System Admin will receive a welcome email.
-In that email, click **Get Started**.
+1. After [!DNL Dynamic Chat] is enabled for your Marketo Instance, the designated System Admin will receive a welcome email.
+In that email, click **[!UICONTROL Get Started]**.

    ![](assets/initial-setup-1.png)